zkemail/zk-email-verify/README.md

 ## Regexes we compiled

+Test these on cyberzhg's toolbox modified at [zkregex.com/min_dfa](https://zkregex.com/min_dfa).
 The regex to get out the from/to emails is:

 ```
 // '(\r\n|\x80)(to|from):([A-Za-z0-9 _."@-]+<)?[a-zA-Z0-9_.-]+@[a-zA-Z0-9_.]+>?\r\n';